 2. Expect changing weather and pack warm

-The weather is changeable in Mt Fuji.
+The weather is changeable at Mt.
+Fuji.
 It can feel chilly even in summer, especially when it rains or you're near the lake or up the ropeway.
 The temperature can be 10°C (18°F) cooler in summer.
 In winter, it's often cold and windy, so bring a warm coat, especially if you plan to explore Lake Yamanaka or take boat rides.

 3. Book Early for the Best Experiences